Dean Traylor splits his time being a special education teacher and a freelance writer.

 As mentioned, charter schools and school vouchers are at the heart of DeVos’s initiatives.
 Succinctly speaking, it’s part of an effort to privatize the nation’s school system.
 So what are they?

 As the name implies, private school is privatization to its core.
 Parents must pay for tuition.
-Many types of private schools exist (including those that cater to students with disabilities); however, parochial schools tend to be more common – and favored by DeVos and her cohorts.
+Many types of private schools exist (including those that cater to students with disabilities); however, parochial schools tend to be more common—and favored by DeVos and her cohorts.
 On top of that, nearly all private schools are expensive.

 The supposed remedy for high tuition costs is a publicly funded (and regulated) system.
 This controversial system is known as the voucher system.
-In theory, vouchers, paid through public funding, compensates parents for private school tuition.
+In theory, vouchers, paid through public funding, compensate parents for private school tuition.
 In reality, the vouchers cover part of the cost, and parents still pay exorbitantly for the chance to have their children enrolled in schools touted to be some of the best in the nation.

 How do these two systems benefit students with disabilities and their parents?
 As a whole, they don’t.
 Despite the existence of private and parochial schools specializing in special education, few of them exist.
 And of those in existence, many may focus on a particular disability such as the visual/hearing impaired or autism.
 Often, this means parents for these students have to shop around to find the ideal school that's closest to them.

-On the other hand, charters school traditionally don’t have special education programs.
+On the other hand, charters schools traditionally don’t have special education programs.
 Enrollment tends to be based on lottery systems or applications.
 The application process can be very selective, resulting in high achievers getting admitted rather than struggling students with learning disorders.

 Students with disabilities may get into a charter school through the lottery system, but they may not get the services they need.
-Charters schools don’t have to follow the guidelines stipulated by the federal laws such as Individuals with Disabilities Education Act (IDEA).
+Charters schools don’t have to follow the guidelines stipulated by federal laws such as Individuals with Disabilities Education Act (IDEA).
 This includes providing accommodations, modifications written into the contract known as the individual education plans (IEPs).
 Traditional public schools throughout the country must adhere to this law.

 DeVos Approach to Special Education